-In UX design, an affinity diagram or affinity map can be one of your top tools for truly digging into your data.
+An affinity diagram or affinity map can be one of your top tools for truly digging into your data in UX design.
 It's great for uncovering patterns and themes, as well as for working collaboratively.
-Affinity diagrams encourage you to rearrange data points to explore the information critically, and often in unexpected ways.
-It gives added value to your research as you process what you learn during your interviews and observation.
+Affinity diagrams encourage you to rearrange data points to explore the information critically and often in unexpected ways.
+In addition, it gives added value to your research as you process what you learn during your interviews and observation.

 One way to approach affinity diagrams is by using a spreadsheet.
 It means that all the information will be in one place and is wherever you are.
-You can assign each person to a column, and include questions, quotes, and observations in the rows.
+For example, you can assign each person to a column and include questions, quotes, and observations in the rows.

 [Click here for a completed spreadsheet.]

-With spreadsheets you have the advantage of being able to see similar responses (possible trends!) in one glance, and can search terms to determine frequency of use.
-Spreadsheet analysis becomes more challenging when you have a lot of data and it becomes overwhelming.
+With spreadsheets, you have the advantage of seeing similar responses (possible trends!) in one glance and searching terms to determine the frequency of use.
+However, spreadsheet analysis becomes more challenging and overwhelming when you have a lot of data.
 It's also harder to move around.
-However, the biggest limitation is probably that it's not ideal for collaborating.
+The biggest limitation is that it's not ideal for collaborating.

-For working collaboratively, try creating an affinity diagram with sticky notes and a big wall; make sure you invite key players and team members to participate.
-This helps you see all of the ideas in front of you, and you can easily move them around as you talk through ideas.
+For working collaboratively, try creating an affinity diagram with sticky notes (and a big wall).
+Make sure you invite key players and team members to participate.
+This method helps you see all of the ideas in front of you, and you can quickly move them around as you talk through ideas.

 To start, have everyone write down any of their contributions on a sticky note.
-You may want to pose a question or give them a prompt.
-Your goal is to get participants to write down observations, actions, behaviors and quotes recorded during interviews and field research.
+Then, you may want to pose a question or give them a prompt.
+Your goal is to get participants to write down observations, actions, behaviors, and quotes recorded during interviews and field research.
 You may want to set a time limit to keep things moving.